astalker/caledonian-stamps/previous-meetings.md

 [Back to Caledonian Philatelic Society History](./history-caledonian)

 Syllabi for a number of previous years meetings at the Caledonian Philatelic Society are shown below.
 A quick perusal of the titles of the displays will show the wide diversity of subjects that have been displayed.
 Many of the displays are by eminent philatelists, not only from within the Society, but from elsewhere in Scotland and Great Britain.
 There are many displays by Fellows of the Royal Philatelic Society of London (FRPSL) which enhances the standing and high esteem that the Caledonian Philatelic Society had in Philatelic Circles.
 Each year there are evenings devoted to short displays by members and there are the regular features such as Competition Night, the Bourse and Annual Auction.
 During session 2020/2021 the meetings were held using ZOOM.
 During session 2021/2022 the meetings were initially held using ZOOM but it was possible to resume some actual face-to-face meetings in the early part of 2022 and in 2023.
 In  **2023 - 2024** only 2 meetings were on ZOOM with presenters from "Down South".
-A nmuber of meetings were held jointly with Glasgow Philatelic Society.
+A number of meetings were held jointly with Glasgow Philatelic Society.
 A number of meetings were also held in the afternoon at Temple, Anniesland Church.
-In **2024 - 2025** there weere no ZOOM meetings and a number of afternoon meetings in Partick Burgh Halls, some being joint meetings with Glasgow Philatelic Society.
+In **2024 - 2025** there were no ZOOM meetings and a number of afternoon meetings in Partick Burgh Halls, some being joint meetings with Glasgow Philatelic Society.

 ## 2024 - 2025